RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 Obtain hostname of monolith UI from our Dev environment via CodeReady Workspace **BUILD** window:

-`oc get route/www -n coolstore-dev`
+`oc get route/www -n userXX-coolstore-dev`

 The output of this command shows us the hostname: